All Episodes

 Okay, turn the ditto cam on, and there it is.

-That I don't know what that is.
+That, I don't know what that is.

 It looks like fish.

-I you your your guess is as is as good as mine.
+Your guess is as good as mine.

 Snake, it looks scaly.

-And and that is corn.
+And that is corn.

 That is the yuckiest, and that's it.